ajameslarner/what3pass/README.md

-TODO!: Needs refactoring, concept app for demo purposes
+TODO!: Needs refactoring, concept app for demo purposes only